zebrunner/mcloud-agent/README.md

 * Enable Developer Option and USB Debugging for each Android device
 * Connect Android device physically into USB direct port or through the hub.
 * For the 1st connection trust device picking "always trust..." on device.
-* Open in your browser http://<PUBLIC_IP>/stf, authenticate yourself based on preconfigured auth system.
-* Connected device should appear automatically in STF with ability to use it remotely.

 ### iOS devices
 * Enable Settings -> Developer -> Enable UI Automation